zonkyio/embedded-database-spring-test/README.md

 ### Using Docker provider inside a Docker container

 This combination is supported, however, additional configuration is required.
-You need to add `-v /var/run/docker.sock:/var/run/docker.sock` mapping to the Docker command to map the Docker socket.
+You have to add `-v /var/run/docker.sock:/var/run/docker.sock` mapping to the Docker command to map the Docker socket.
 Detailed instructions are [here](https://www.testcontainers.org/supported_docker_environment/continuous_integration/dind_patterns/).

 ### Frequent and repeated initialization of the database